after almost fainting on stagE...

 Rosalie wondered if she would ever be able to sing again.
 After years of voice therapy - like a musician learning to walk again - she thankfully started to regain her vocal strength and whispery character.
 The difference was that it had the depth and richness of someone who had been to hell and back.

 Prior to getting sick, Rosalie was living in Los Angeles as a folk singer/songwriter, had been named an iHeartRadio Artist to Watch, was playing notable venues such as Hotel Cafe and The Roxy, and received her first major sync placement on Ghost Whisperer.
 But everything came to a grinding halt when she got sick.
 Between relapses and flare ups, healing took years; when she finally did recover, she had to start from scratch and climb her way up again.
 Following the guidance of her intuition, she moved to Nashville for a fresh start, where she humbly started playing open mics as a way to get her performance chops back and figure out why she felt Nashville calling to her.

 Along the way, through co-writing and being immersed in the music Nashville has seeping out of every crevice, Rosalie felt a strong pull to explore the rich sonic landscape of current pop music.
-In classic Nashville fashion, she serendipitously met her producer - Grammy-winner Matthew Odmark of Jars of Clay - through her physical therapist, and has spent the last six months exploring who she is after everything she has been through - as a woman, singer, songwriter, and artist.
 The results are left-of-center pop that merges the accessibility of catchy melodies, the adventure of programmed beats, the honesty and emotional vulnerability of folk, and the lyrical craft found in Nashville’s unique approach to songwriting.

 News & Updates